 Cultural Identity

 For many individuals, language is closely tied to their cultural background.
-This is particularly true for multilingual families who English and their native language at home.
-In this family, setting the children would usually develop a sense of cultural identity associated with each language they speak.
+This is particularly true for multilingual families where English is their native language at home.

-In the United States, for example, the diversity of cultures and languages is reflected in the bilingual population.
+In the United States, for example, the diversity of cultures and languages are reflected in the bilingual population.
 Spanish is the second most commonly spoken language in the country, and many individuals who speak Spanish also identify as Hispanic or Latino.
-In Europe, there are many official languages, and individuals may identify with a particular language and culture based on their geographic location.

 Bilingualism Across Different Regions

 In Asia, the quantity of language exposure may vary greatly depending on the region.
 In countries like Japan and South Korea, English is often taught as a foreign language, and many individuals may have some knowledge of English words and phrases.
-In contrast, in countries like China and India, English is often taught as a second language, and many individuals may be fluent in English.

 Bilingualism can also vary within a single country.
 In Mexico, Spanish is the official language, but many individuals also speak indigenous languages such as Nahuatl or Maya.
 In some regions of Mexico, individuals may be bilingual in Spanish and an indigenous language.